 Based on its ingredients alone, Go!
 Fit + Free canned dog food looks like an above-average wet product.

 The dashboard displays a dry matter protein reading of 44%, a fat level of 19% and estimated carbohydrates of about 28%.

 As a group, the brand features an average protein content of 44% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 28% for the overall product line.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical wet dog food.

 Even when you consider the mild protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a significant amount of meat.

 Go!
-Fit + Free is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Fit + Free is a grain-free canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The following Petcurean dog food reviews are also posted on this website:

 - Go!
 Sensitivities Dog Food Review (Wet)